 The resort has been recently taken over by new management and completely refurbished to a high standard.
 The property blends contemporary with the influences of a 17th century sugarcane plantation with the heart of the resort built using old sugar mill bricks.
 The low rise buildings and sandy pathways around the resort create a welcoming and relaxed resort with a spectacular beach where you will find various dining options, relaxation areas and the main swimming pool.

 There are many different social spaces to enjoy a relaxed atmosphere or more formal dining such as at the French colonial Plantation club where Mauritian fine dining can be experienced.

 Children can enjoy the Coral Kids Club conveniently located close to the main areas open daily from 9am - 10pm and there is also a teen club.
 Kite surfing is popular in this area and can be arranged from the hotel.

-181 ocean-facing rooms, some with complete beach frontage are contemporary in design.
-Inter-connectiong rooms are available and family suites are a great option for pre-teen families.
+Outrigger has 181 ocean-facing rooms and suites, some located right on the beachfront, all contemporary in design.
+Inter-connecting rooms are available and family suites are a great option for pre-teen families.

 There is a supervised children's club, Coral Kids, for children aged 3- 11 years.
 Under 3s must be accompanied by an adult or a babysitter (charge applies).

 The resort provides children's menus and an area for children to dine together in the Mercado restaurant.
 Babysitting can be arranged.